Learn how to feed, maintain and save a backup of your sourdough starter the easy way!

 More sourdough baking resources

-- When is sourdough starter ready to bake with?
+- Signs that your sourdough starter ready to bake with

 - Baking conversion chart